MortenMeisler/AzureAutomationFormGenerator/README.md

 ## Requirements

- - create an Azure AD application and service principal that can access your Azure Automation Account.
+ - Create an Azure AD application and service principal that can access your Azure Automation Account.
 [Read more here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ## Getting Started